Meet the SteelMaster Team: William Swafford

 Sloss Furnaces National Historic Landmark – Birmingham, Alabama

-This $5.7 million, 16,000 sqft center has 12,000 sqft for exhibitions and over $4 million in furnishings.
-It is also one of the rarest steel structures in the country.
+This historic landmark is one of the rarest steel structures in the country.

 A classic Quonset structure is half of a circle, and the connection to the footer happens at zero (horizontal plane).
 The architect on this project had a vision of the circle continuing past zero and turning under to mimic the appearance of a steel culvert pipe.